wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/VirginCMSDemos.md

 >     set "APPLICATION" to "moodle"
 >     set "BASELINE DB REPOSITORY" to "moodle5.0-db-baseline"
 >     set "APPLICATION BASELINE SOURCECODE REPOSITORY" to "moodle5.0-webroot-sourcecode-baseline"

+If you are using the cloud-init method raher than StackScript these you should set

+>     export SELECTED_TEMPLATE="2"
+>     export WEBSITE_DISPLAY_NAME="My Vanilla Moodle Installation"
+>     export APPLICATION="moodle"
+>     export BASELINE DB REPOSITORY="moodle5.0-db-baseline"
+>     export APPLICATION BASELINE SOURCECODE REPOSITORY="moodle5.0-webroot-sourcecode-baseline"

 Wait for the application install to have been completed and available at: